-It is the objective of Digital Opportunity Trust (DOT) to ensure a policy of zero tolerance for sexual exploitation and abuse (SEA) for all of DOT's employees, associated personnel as well as beneficiaries of assistance who include children, youth and adults, and ensure they have a clear understanding of the roles, responsibilities and expected standards of conduct in keeping with the Inter-Agency Standing Committee's (IASC) six core principles relating to sexual exploitation and abuse.1
+It is the objective of Digital Opportunity Trust (DOT) to ensure a policy of zero tolerance for sexual exploitation, abuse, and harassment (SEAH) for all of DOT's employees, affiliated personnel, and participants of DOT's programs, including all children, youth, and adults, and ensure all stakeholders have a clear understanding of the roles, responsibilities and expected standards of conduct in keeping with the Inter-Agency Standing Committee's (IASC) six core principles relating to sexual exploitation and abuse.

-DOT is committed to creating and maintaining a safe environment, free from SEA, by taking appropriate measures for this purpose, internally and in the communities where DOT operates, through robust prevention and response work.
+DOT is committed to creating and maintaining a safe environment for all people, free from SEAH, internally and in the communities where DOT operates (either directly or through implementing partners), through robust prevention of SEAH and survivor-centered responses.